direc85/fish/README.md

 > :warning: **Do NOT set fish as default shell!** :warning:

-You'll need `fingerterm`, `toeterm` et. al. to use this.
+You'll need `fingerterm`, `toeterm` et. al. to use this on-device.
 If you have developer mode enabled, you can also SSH into the device and start it after login.

 The packaging is wonky, but seems to work.
 I included the icons and a hidden